Many people still have little understanding of what the "Trump-Russia" scandal is about.

 While it wasn't made public at the time, we now know intelligence agencies picked up Russians talking about undermining Clinton before WikiLeaks started releasing material, and picked up Russians bragging about their influence over Manafort and Michael Flynn.
 US intelligence agencies picked up Russians discussing Trump and his associates as early as spring of 2015.

 But during the campaign, the primary reason for suspicion was the fact that Trump's anti-NATO rhetoric is everything Putin has dreamed of for years.
 Trump praised Putin repeatedly and brushed off the fact that Russia had invaded their neighbor, Ukraine, in 2014.
 (One of Trump's campaign advisers defended that invasion at the time.)
 Russia is desperate to end the resulting sanctions.
-We also knew that Trump got language about arming the anti-Russia forces in Ukraine taken out of the Republican platform at the convention.
 And Trump's approach to the conflict in Syria ignored the ways in which Russia helped to created the Syrian refugee crisis by supporting embattled Syrian president Bashar al Assad.
 By August, these unusual positions were enough to lead a former CIA Director to write in the New York Times that he suspected "Mr. Putin had recruited Mr. Trump as an unwitting agent of the Russian Federation."

 That Russians were attempting to hack state voter registration databases and the DNC (among other targets) was certainly known well before the election as well.
 The cybersecurity firm Crowdstrike was watching in real time while the Russian hackers were in the DNC system sabotaging Trump's opponent well before the WikiLeaks releases.
 This led the Director of National Intelligence to announce, on October 7, 2016: "The U.S. Intelligence Community (USIC) is confident that the Russian Government directed the recent compromises of e-mails from US persons and institutions, including from US political organizations."